About this Project:

 NB: Documents may not open properly on mobile devices (because of the pdf plugin this site uses).
 For best results, use a computer.

-I welcome contributions from others.
-This project reflects a commitment to transparency and the rule of law.
-It is a private intiative that I conduct in my spare time, and in support of my academic research projects.
-It would, therefore, benefit from serious "crowdsourcing" of materials.
-I do ask, however, that materials possess a reasonable "chain of custody" demonstrating their provenance as official government documents (that is, released through ATIP or legal process or the equivalent).
+This project reflected a commitment to transparency and the rule of law.
+It was a private intiative that I conduct in my spare time, and in support of my academic research projects.
+It is not intended as a complete or up to date repository.

 Analysis: Comparing the Old (2008) and New (2015) CSIS MD for Operations With the passage of Bills C-44 and C-51 in 2015, new Ministerial Directions…